dotnet/docs-aspire/docs/whats-new/preview-5.md

 As known issues for `preview-5` are discovered, they will be listed here.

-When running a .NET Aspire app, we sometimes see that the run session fails to start and displays the error "context deadline exceeded."
+When running a .NET Aspire project, we sometimes see that the run session fails to start and displays the error "context deadline exceeded."
 With this occurs, the error output resembles the following:

 ```Output
 run session could not be started: {"Executable": {"name":"<app/service-name>"}, "Reconciliation": <Number>, "error": "Put \"<http://localhost:4317/v1/run_session>: context deadline exceeded"}"